gnuradio/hugo-website/content/grcon/grcon20/submit.md

 ---

 # >>  [Click here to submit a proposal!](https://www.openconf.org/GRCon20/author/submit.php) <<

 GRCon 2020 celebrates and showcases the substantial and remarkable progress of GNU Radio over the past two decades.
 We invite developers and users from the GNU Radio community to present projects, presentations, papers, posters, and problems at GNU Radio Conference 2020.

 Submit your talks, demos, and code!

+This year GRCon is a virtual event.
+The organizing team is hard at work to create a fun and interactive experience where all participants are fully supported.

 ## Submitting